 Remembering an extraordinary mother

-Lovingly called 'Shri Mataji', she devoted herself to bringing spiritual awakening and inner peace to everyone she embraced during her travels around the world
+Affectionately called 'Shri Mataji', founder of Sahaja Yoga Meditation, Nirmala Devi Shrivastava devoted herself to bringing spiritual awakening and inner peace to everyone she embraced during her travels around the world

-As the Earth crosses the equinox, marking a unique day when day and night are in balance, practitioners of Sahaja Yoga Meditation worldwide celebrate the birthday of the founder, Shri Mataji Nirmala Devi Shrivastava, affectionately known as 'Shri Mataji' (meaning 'respected mother' in India), on March 21.
+As the Earth crosses the equinox, marking a unique day when day and night are in balance, practitioners of Sahaja Yoga Meditation worldwide celebrate the birthday of the founder, Shri Mataji Nirmala Devi Shrivastava, affectionately known as 'Shri Mataji' (meaning 'respected mother' in India), on March 21, who, taught thousands of people across the world how to achieve balance and equanimity in their minds, attention, hearts, and bodies through her unique discovery of en-masse Self-Realisation.

-Shri Mataji taught thousands of people across the world how to achieve balance and equanimity in their minds, attention, hearts, and bodies through her unique discovery of en masse self-realisation.
-This spontaneous and effortless process involves the awakening of inner Kundalini energy, leading individuals into a state of meditation.
+Self-Realisation is a spontaneous and effortless process, which involves the awakening of inner Kundalini energy, leading individuals into a state of meditation.
 She named this practice Sahaja Yoga, with 'Sahaja' meaning simple in Hindi.
 Importantly, Shri Mataji never accepted money for teaching Sahaja Yoga meditation.
 She always maintained that meditation is a natural and living process originating from the divine power of love and cannot be sold.

 Sahaja Yoga meditation works on our inner subtle system, which has seven energy centres (called chakra, in Sanskrit) and three channels (called naadi, in Sanskrit).
 The Kundalini energy is a motherly spiritual energy which governs and manages this subtle system.
 These centres are the root and source of all our qualities, health and wellbeing.
 We use these energies in our life and owing to our lifestyle and habits we may develop some weaknesses which could result in physical or mental issues such as hyper-tension, anxiety, blood pressure, diabetes, migraine, ADHD, depression, schizophrenia and in some extreme cases cancer, Parkinson's diseases, suicidal tendencies etc. The Kundalini remains in dormant state until the individual desires its awakening and he/she has a true spiritual guide to help with the awakening.
 The awakening happens effortlessly and spontaneously, without the need of any concentration or any such mental/physical hardships and brings the individual into the state of balance, peace and joy effortlessly by following a few simple steps of Sahaja Yoga Meditation.
 Kundalini is an autonomous motherly living power and works to rejuvenate stressed or weakened channels and centres.
 Daily habit of meditating 15 minutes morning and evening proves very effective.